Edza/AntiEnergySavingVolumeControl/README.md

 ## THIS PROJECT IS JUST STARTED, NO DEVELOPMENT YET DONE....
 Everything great starts with an idea, working stuff coming soon

+## Advanced ideas
+In this setup there is still the following problem:
+- You set the physical speaker volume controler to low.
+Now you will be able to go from 25% to 100%.
+But perhaps 100% is NOT loud enough for you, or the other way around.
+- There actually is a solution for this.
+The idea is to crank up the physical controller to almost max.
+And then the application will have e.g. three modes:"
+-- First where the sound will be changed from 25% - 35%
+-- 25% - 75%
+-- 25% - 100%

+But keep in mind that YOU will be ALWAYS changing from 0% to 100%.
+Just that there will be these three modes for varying degrees of loudness.
+This is kinda messy to implement so I'm not sure I will program this currently.